ZhianMai/My-LeetCode-Solution/README.md

 ## Prologue
 Consider LeetCode is an online gaming platform!
 Players are smart guys around the world, and the fun is to compete them on runtime ranking.

 This repo is a collection of some of my leetcode solutions.
 Many posted solutions on leetcode are with improper style or logic, making them less readable.
-So I would like to post my solution codes here.
+So I would like to share my solution codes here.

 ### Rules for code
 My solution code will: